slimit75/xACARS/README.md

 # xACARS
-This branch is only for xACARS to check for updates!
-Please see the master branch.
+**This branch is only for use by xACARS to check for updates!
+Please see the master or development branch.**

 xACARS is an ACARS system for phpVMS, powered by Python®.